 With that in mind, let’s go over the 5 stages of Waterfall one by one.

 The first stage of Waterfall is mostly conceptual.
 The goal here is to understand what the client wants.

 To accomplish this, the project manager gathers important information about the project and its requirements through brainstorming, interviews, questionnaires, or any similar methods.
-Included in these requirements gathering processes should be not only the client, but all key stakeholders as well.

 Stage #2: Design